bestia-dev/rust01_the_beginning/README.md

 and I can command
 `cd rustprojects`
 I am now inside the same `/rustprojects` folder as in Windows.
-The linux bash (console) has also suggestions for subfolder names if you type `cd r` and then Tab key, but it is not so userfriendly as in windows.
+The Linux bash (console) has also suggestions for subfolder names if you type `cd r` and then Tab key, but it is not so user friendly as in windows.
 It has also the command history with `arrow up` and `arrow down`.
 That is great because it remembers also the old commands from old sessions.

 Installing rust on Linux is simple:
 `$ curl https://sh.rustup.rs -sSf | sh`